axibase/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ### Launch ATSD Sandbox

-Create `import` directory and create `aws.propeties` file in it with following contents:
+Create `import` directory and `aws.propeties` file in it with following contents:

 ```
 accessKeyId=KEY